PRSengl350/PRS-ENGL-350/_posts/2022-9-16-ORBIS-Review.md

 #### **Design and Usability**

 Although the technology behind _ORBIS_ is confusing, the main interface is very easy to use.
-The left-side panel that controls the  simulations makes it very clear which parameters are altered: the selected options are underlined in red, and drop-down menus are indicated by boxes with arrows.
+The left-side panel that controls the  simulations makes it very clear which parameters are altered: selected options are underlined in red, and drop-down menus are indicated by boxes with arrows.
 The *ORBIS* map itself has interactive components that let users select cities and routes as well as scroll around the Roman world.
 An additional panel on the right of the screen contains options to toggle map displays on and off.
 These interactive panels make _ORBIS_ easy to navigate and let the user refine data.

 ![A close-up of the left interface panel.](https://PRSengl350.github.io/PRS-ENGL-350/images/ORBIS_Interface.png)